MonashSmartStructures/ospgrillage/docs/source/rst/Running_analysis.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Patch loads are useful to represent loads distributed uniformly over a certain area such as traffic lanes.

-[picture]

 Patch loads are instantiated with the interface function ``create_load(type="patch)``, or directly using :class:`PatchLoading`.
-Patch load requires at least four :class:`LoadPoint` tuple (corresponds to the vertices of the patch load).
+Patch load requires at least four :class:`LoadPoint` tuple (corresponds to the vertices of the patch load) - see Figure 4.
 Using eight tuples allows a curve surface loading profile.
 `p` in the :class:`LoadPoint` tuple should have units of force per area.

+..  figure:: ../../_images/patchload.PNG
+    :align: center
+    :scale: 75 %

+    Figure 4: Patch load

 The following example code creates a constant 5 force per area unit patch load in the global coordinate system.